-The 377th Operational Medical Readiness Squadron, Bioenvironmental Engineering Flight, is pleased to report that KAFB had no drinking water violations and that our drinking water met all SDWA standards during calendar year 2021.
+The 377th Operational Medical Readiness Squadron, Bioenvironmental Engineering Flight, is pleased to report that KAFB had no drinking water violations and that our drinking water met all SDWA standards during calendar year 2022.
 We encourage our valued customers to be informed about their water.
-If you have questions or concerns about decisions affecting your drinking water quality, public participation, or about this report, please feel free to call KAFB's water system administrative contact, Mr. Joe Candaso, at (505) 846-4259 or email joseph.j.candaso.civ@mail.mil
+If you have questions or concerns about decisions affecting your drinking water quality, public participation, or about this report, please feel free to call KAFB's water system administrative contact, Capt Casey Meyering, at (505)846-4259 or by email casey.n.meyering.mil@health.mil.